acm-uiuc/groot/README.md

 #Groot Deployment

 ###Deploying Groot is now really easy
-*Note: This is all a lot easier if you have an ssh key (without a password if you want it to be even easier) attached to your github*
+*Note: This is necessary for you to have an ssh key (without a password if you want it to be even easier) attached to your github*

 1. Install repo - https://android.googlesource.com/tools/repo/